NUDelta/Unravel/README.md

 3. Refresh your page or relaunch Chrome
 4. Open your Elements Pane and click record to start seeing interactions

-    *Note: Visor will not monitor interactions in the chrome://extensions/ page.

 ## Preview

 ![x](https://raw.githubusercontent.com/NUDelta/Visor/master/dist/img/demo0.png "")